jefo2k/simple-shopping-cart/backend/requirements/add-item-on-inventory.md

 ## Success case

-1. A inventory item is added to the inventory ✅
+1. A inventory item is added into a specific inventory ✅

 ## Exception - product not found